Introduction

 Wording for string unescaping

-The description of reprocessing for String literals and C-string literals was originally drafted for the Reference.
+The description of processing for String literals, Byte-string literals, and C-string literals was originally drafted for the Reference.
 Should there be a more formal definition of unescaping processes than the current "left-to-right order" and "contributes" wording?

 I believe that any literal content which will be accepted can be written uniquely as a sequence of (escape-sequence or non-\-character), but I'm not sure that's obvious enough that it can be stated without justification.